Photoproduction of axion-like particles: GlueX details

 The \gluex experiment began taking data in Hall~D at Jefferson Lab in 2016.
 In the spring 2016, $\approx 1$/pb of data on a liquid-hydrogen target were collected with a linearly polarized 8.2--9.2\,GeV photon beam.
 These data were used to measure the beam asymmetry $\Sigma$ for both $\pi^0$ and $\eta$ photoproduction~\cite{AlGhoul:2017nbp}.
 The experiment has collected $\approx 50$/pb thus far, and plans to collect $\mathcal{O}(1/{\rm fb})$ of data using its nominal liquid-hydrogen target~\cite{Dugger:2012qra}. \gluex has both forward and central calorimeters.
 We take the \gluex acceptance, efficiency, and resolution from Refs.~\cite{beattie2018construction,hardin2018upgrading}.
 The most important component of the \gluex detector to our studies is the forward calorimeter, which is located about 5.6\,m downstream of the target and covers roughly from 2 to 11$^{\circ}$ in the lab frame.
 Its resolution is roughly $3.5\% + 5.7\% / \sqrt{E_{\gamma} / {\rm GeV}}$.

-An updated version of the \primex experiment is currently running using the \gluex detector with an additional small-angle calorimeter~\cite{Primakoff2010}.
-This new experiment is using a helium target, which makes it less sensitive than \primex for ALPs; however, several proposals have been made for future \gluex running with heavy nuclear targets~\cite{PAC}.
+An updated version of the \primex experiment recently ran using the \gluex detector with an additional small-angle calorimeter~\cite{Primakoff2010}.
+This new experiment used a helium target, which makes it less sensitive than \primex for ALPs; however, several proposals have been made for future \gluex running with heavy nuclear targets~\cite{PAC}.
 Specifically, we consider a Pb target here, though other targets are possible and it is simple to rescale our results for other nuclei.
 We take the acceptance, efficiency, and resolution for the small-angle calorimeter from Ref.~\cite{Primakoff2010}.
 The small-angle calorimeter is located about 4\,m downstream of the nominal \gluex forward calorimeter, and fully covers the acceptance hole in the nominal \gluex forward calorimeter.
 As was done for \primex, a 4.1\,cm$\times$4.1\,cm square hole was left at the center to allow the beam to pass through.